kivikakk/comrak/README.md

 As with [`cmark-gfm`](https://github.com/github/cmark#security), Comrak will pass through inline HTML, dangerous links, anything you can imagine — it only performs Markdown to HTML conversion per the CommonMark/GFM spec.
 We recommend the use of a sanitisation library like [`ammonia`](https://github.com/notriddle/ammonia) configured specific to your needs.

+You can also disable this potentially unsafe feature by using the `safe` option (or `--safe` at the command-line).

 ## Extensions

 Comrak supports the five extensions to CommonMark defined in the